wcparker829/help/README.md

 ### index

 This page is home to the sign in feature and nothing else.
 I used oidc-client-js to integrate OIDC through a UserManager object so that users could be authenticated by Bentley.
-It stores the returned information in localStorage and appends some information to the URL.[Here is the documentation for oidc-client-js.](https://github.com/IdentityModel/oidc-client-js/wiki)
+It stores the returned information in localStorage and appends some information to the URL.
+[Here is the documentation for oidc-client-js.](https://github.com/IdentityModel/oidc-client-js/wiki)

 ### testing

-This page gets the serviceUrl from apim for one of the apis (I chose the [Management API](https://docs.microsoft.com/en-us/rest/api/apimanagement) because it had a backend that worked) and then makes a call to that api (in this case to get a list of apis in my apim instance) and logs the results to the console.
+This page gets the serviceUrl *(url of the backend service)* from apim for one of the apis (I chose the [Management API](https://docs.microsoft.com/en-us/rest/api/apimanagement) because it had a backend that worked) and then makes a call to that api (in this case to get a list of apis in my apim instance) and logs the results to the console.

 ### apis